 .ORG – The domain that was originally used to represent miscellaneous groups such as non–profit groups that do not fit under any of the other domains.
 This domain can be registered by anyone.

-.US – Two letter country code for United States.
+.US – Two-letter country code for the United States.

 During the domain registration process, you will be required to give contact information that will be publicly available through the WHOIS database.